dan-fedramp/docs/markdown/FRMR.SCN.significant-change-notifications.md

 Examples:

 - The addition, removal, or replacement of a critical third party service that handles a significant portion of information (e.g., IaaS change)
-- Increasing the security categorization of a service within the offering that actively handles federal information (does NOT include impact change of entire offering - see impact categorization change)
+- Increasing the security categorization of a service within the offering that actively handles _federal customer data_ (does NOT include impact change of entire offering - see impact categorization change)
 - Replacement of underlying management planes or paradigm shift in workload orchestration (e.g., bare-metal servers or virtual machines to containers, migration to kubernetes)
-- Datacenter migration where large amounts of federal information is moved across boundaries different from normal day-to-day operations
+- Datacenter migration where large amounts of _federal customer data_ is moved across boundaries different from normal day-to-day operations
-- Adding a new AI-based capability that impacts federal information in a different way than existing services or capabilities (such as integrating a new third-party service or training on federal information)
+- Adding a new AI-based capability that impacts _federal customer data_ in a different way than existing services or capabilities (such as integrating a new third-party service or training on _federal customer data_)

 ---